History Graduate Program Director

 Choice Magazine outstanding academic book, 1995

-Selected PublicationsIrish Nationalists in America: The Politics of Exile, 1798-1998 (under contract to Oxford University Press).
+Selected PublicationsIrish Nationalists in America: The Politics of Exile, 1798-1998 ( Oxford University Press, forthcoming 2015).

 "Allegiance, Dual Citizenship and the Ethnic Influence on U.S. Foreign Policy," in Ronald Bayor (ed.), The Oxford Handbook of the History of American Immigration and Ethnicity (Oxford University Press, 2014).
 Also available on Oxford Handbooks Online.

 “Matilda Tone in America: Exile, Gender, and Memory in the Making of Irish Republican Nationalism,” New Hibernia Review 14 (Spring 2010): 96-11.

 “Recent Directions in the History of Irish American Nationalism,” Journal of American Ethnic History 28 (Summer 2009): 82-89.

 “American Labor Union” and “Gilded Age,” in Eric Arnesen (ed.), Encyclopedia of U.S. Labor and Working Class History (Routledge, 2007), 1:91-93, 2:521-27.